 Are you aware that motor controllers are part and parcel of our daily lives?
 But how, you may ask.
-Looking around, you'll notice that we use printers, electric cars, aeroplanes, fuel pumps, motorbikes, and other propulsion systems almost daily.
+Looking around, you'll notice that we use printers, electric cars, airplanes, fuel pumps, motorbikes, and other propulsion systems almost daily.
 All these depend on motor controllers in one way or the other.

 So, how much do you know about motor control and their applications?
 Perhaps, just a little.
-Here, you'll learn more on things such as their functionality, types, and applications.
+Here, you'll learn more about things such as their functionality, types, and applications.
 Also, you'll understand how to go about choose suitable ones, among other things.

 (PCB board in the motor controller)